FOREX-Dollar back on upward track, hits eight-year high vs yen

 Against the yen, it broke through longer-term resistance to

-hit an eight-year high of 122.88 yen, and a number of analysts
+hit an eight-year high of 122.76 yen and a number of analysts

 were optimistic of a push back towards 12-year highs below $1.05